poojahira/image-captioning-bottom-up-top-down/README.md

     </tr>
 </table>

 Results reported on Karpathy test split.
+Pretrained model can be downloaded by clicking on the link above.

 <h3> Requirements </h3>